capstonefocusbear/focusbear-mcp-lambda-architecture/README.md

 ### Admin users

 To set a user as admin, an admin role should be assigned to them from the Auth0 dashboard and their `user_type` field should be set to `ADMIN` in the users table in the DB.

+### Testing Stripe Webhooks Locally

+Stripe webhooks are used to register users in RevenueCat, handle subscription changes, and create teams after users subscribe from the dashboard.
+To test these features locally, navigate to the Stripe dashboard, click on "Developers" from the navigation bar, and then switch on "Test mode" from the navigation bar.

+Navigate to API Keys and copy the public and secret keys to update your local .env variables.

+Under the webhooks tab there should be a URL containing "ngrok", Ngrok will be used to expose your local server to the internet.
+Check how to set up ngrok locally at https://ngrok.com/docs/getting-started/

+Start your local server then expose your local port using Ngrok.

+Use the HTTPS protocol link returned from Ngrok to update the Ngrok webhook in the Stripe dashboard.
+After updating the link, enable the webhook.
+(Disable after use)

+For any events that trigger the webhook, the local POST `/subscription/webhooks/stripe` endpoint will be called.